tblaase/Net_Practice/README.md

 ## Levels

-Here are all the solutions and explanations to all 10 Levels.<br>
+Here are all the solutions and explanations for all 10 Levels.<br>

 ---